Thoughts on AI, technology, health, and life.

 habits

 Good health does not require a complicated protocol.
-The fundamentals are unglamorous, well-established, and -- this is the tricky part -- actually have to be done consistently. ## Sleep First If you only optimize one thing, make it sleep.
-The …
+The fundamentals are unglamorous, well-established, and -- this is the tricky part -- actually have to be done consistently.
+Sleep First If you only optimize one thing, make it sleep.
+The evidence …

 Read more →